-Inside the dark world of 'incels'
+Plymouth shooting: Inside the dark world of 'incels'

 Keeping an eye on incels

 Moderation of many incel groups is fairly lax.
-Reddit banned the largest incel group in November, but others remain online.
+Moderation of many incel groups has been fairly lax.
+Reddit have made attempts to remove incel communities from their own platform, but many groups have remained online.

 There are also individuals who keep tabs on incel forums.

-Note: This article was first published in May 2018 and has been updated.